 It is rude to decline RRs?

 Nope.
 Just because the other side wants to know when you receive or open an email in no way requires that you acknowledge that request.
-Protect your privacy and set your email program to “Never send a read request” so that your activities are not reported back to headquarters.
+Protect your privacy and set your email program to “Never send a read request” so your activities are not reported back to headquarters.

-When the situation arises that has you thinking about Return Receipts, it is recommend that you not send a RR request unless the other side is expecting you to (because you are both on the same page).
+When the situation arises that has you thinking about Return Receipts, it is recommended that you not send a RR request unless the other side is expecting you to (because you are both on the same page).
 And the other party is waiting and willing to acknowledge the receipt of your email.